Old Corner Bookstore

-The Old Corner Bookstore is a historic commercial building located at 283 Washington Street at the corner of School Street in the historic core of Boston, Massachusetts.
-It was built in 1718 as a residence and apothecary shop, and first became a bookstore in 1828.
-The building is a designated site on Boston's Freedom Trail, Literary Trail, and Women's Heritage Trail.

-The Old Corner Bookstore was listed on the National Register of Historic Places in 1973.
+The Old Corner Bookstore is a historic commercial building at the northwest corner of Washington and School streets in the Downtown Boston section of Boston, Massachusetts, United States.
+The building consists of four attached structures: the main corner building at 283 Washington Street, and annexes at 277 Washington Street and 5–7 and 11 School Street.
+The corner structure was built in 1718 as a residence and apothecary shop, becoming a bookstore in 1829.
+The building is a site on Boston's Freedom Trail, Literary Trail, and Women's Heritage Trail.
+The Old Corner Bookstore was listed on the National Register of Historic Places in 1973 and listed as a Boston Landmark in 2025.